deepfates/memery/README.md

 Memery was first written by Max Anton Brewer aka @deepfates in the summer of 2021.
 Some commits are listed from @robotface-io but that was just me using the wrong account when I first started.

+Many UI and back-end improvements were added by @wkrettek in 2022! 🙌🎉🌟

 I wrote this to solve my own needs and learn notebook-based development.
 I hope it helps other people too.
 If you can help me make it better, please do.
 I welcome any contribution, guidance or criticism.

 **The ideal way to get support is to open an issue on Github**.
 However, the *fastest* way to get a response from me is probably to [direct message me on twitter](twitter.com/deepfates).
-This is my first attempt to coordinate an open-source project, bear with me.